Beggan, Hennelly, Galligan - it was the weekend of the goalkeepers

 There's no doubt that Beggan is the primary exponent of the goalkeeping sea charge.

-The sight of him battling in the middle of the field to win possession from kickouts taken by his opposite number Niall Morgan in last July's Ulster Final is something I'll never forget.
+The sight of him battling in the middle of the field to win possession from kickouts taken by his opposite number Niall Morgan in last July's Ulster Final was something to behold.

 Beggan was like a man possessed in the closing stages of that game which included his never-to-be-forgotten scamper back to dispossess Tyrone's Mattie Donnelly as the Trillick man bore down on the unguarded Monaghan goals.